Derby County F.C.: Back to the Championship

 At the end of the 2023–24 season, Derby were promoted back to the Championship as runners-up with their highest ever points tally.
 In September 2024, club owner David Clowes was reported to have held talks with unnamed potential investors about selling a majority stake in Derby County.
 Sources confirmed "several interested parties" had considered investment.

-On 7 February, after a poor streak of results culminating in seven straight league defeats, Derby announced they had relieved manager Paul Warne of his duties and would begin the search for a new manager immediately.
+On 7 February 2025, after a poor streak of results culminating in seven straight league defeats, Derby announced they had relieved manager Paul Warne of his duties and would begin the search for a new manager immediately.
 On 13 February, Derby announced that former player John Eustace had been appointed as the new Head Coach.
 The move saw him leave his position at Blackburn Rovers, despite the Rams being significantly lower in the league table at the time.

+The 2025–26 season was a marked improvement from Derby County in Eustace's first full season in charge of the club as they finished 8th in the league and missed out on a place in the Championship playoffs on the final day of the season, falling five points short.

+The summer of 2026 saw speculation of a potential investment or takeover by Turki Al-Sheikh, with a deal reported to be close and waiting Independent Football Regulator approval in July 2026.
+On 10 August 2026, Derby County released a statement that deal which been approved by the EFL and IFR, but Alsheikh's Lion Sport had withdrawn from the deal and that Clowes Developments had taken the club "off the market".